 Contact: Kevin Wright, 514-341-3945, or email@example.com

-Brand new — group leaders, Megan Abley and Dominic Richard, will create a welcoming discussion-based environment designed to help everyone deepen their understanding of this penetrating and mysterious novel.
-Join a supportive community of first-time readers and readers revisiting the text.
-Bring your copy of the novel; we recommend the Penguin Edition (1992).
+Group leaders Megan Abley and Dominic Richard created a welcoming discussion-based environment designed to help everyone deepen their understanding of this penetrating and mysterious novel.
+This was a supportive community of first-time readers and readers revisiting the text.

 Contact: Megan Abley or Dominic Richard at firstname.lastname@example.org

 Ulysses Alive: a Find and a Challenge

 The quest to understand Joyce’s Ulysses continues!
 And our new year’s resolution: to start our own weekly reading of the great novel at Hurley’s.
 All we need is a great leader.
 Could it be you?
 Email us at email@example.com if you’re interested in leading the group.

 Ulysses is exactly the kind of book that benefits readers and re-readers.
 I had read Ulysses a couple of times already and remained interested in it and planned to re-read it sooner or later so, when I heard that a reading group was being formed, I eagerly joined.
 I...

 Back by popular demand, Festival Bloomsday Montréal will be participating in three events at this year’s Blue Metropolis Festival.
 Celebrating 19 years of love for all things literary, the festival takes place between April 24 and April 30, 2017 at various locations around Montreal.